Lewes: Notable people

 Among the many notable former residents of Lewes is Thomas Paine (1737–1809), who was employed as an excise officer in the town for a time from 1768 to 1774 when he emigrated to the American colonies.
 The Paine association sits at the centre of a radical tradition that is represented today by writers working in the town.

 The sciences and natural enquiry are represented by Gideon Mantell who is credited with the first discovery and identification of fossilised dinosaur (iguanodon) teeth.
 Lewes doctor Richard Russell popularised the resort of Brighton.
+Thomas Frewen, who practised in Lewes, was one of the earliest doctors to adopt the practice of inoculation against smallpox.

 Lewes is the birthplace of 16th-century madrigalist Nicholas Yonge.
 In the 1960s it was home to Charlie Watts of the Rolling Stones, as it is now to other musicians, including Herbie Flowers, Arthur Brown and Tim Rice-Oxley from Keane.

 Daisy Ashford lived from 1889 to 1896 at Southdown House, 44 St Anne's Crescent, where she wrote The Young Visiters.
 Edward Perry Warren, an eccentric American collector, lived in Lewes House.
 In 1919 Virginia Woolf briefly owned – but never lived in – the Round House, a windmill in Pipe Passage, before moving to her final home, Monk's House in Rodmell.
 Diarist John Evelyn spent his boyhood at Southover Grange.

+John Maynard Smith (1920–2004), evolutionary biologist and population geneticist, died in Lewes.

 Crime

+The town is the police and judicial centre for all of Sussex and is home to Sussex Police, East Sussex Fire & Rescue Service, Lewes Crown Court and HMP Lewes.

 The fact that Lewes has a Crown Court, and a prison, is reflected by the fact that many notorious people have been connected with the town.
 During the 1916 Easter Rising in Ireland several prominent figures involved in it were in Lewes Prison, including Éamon de Valera (1882–1975); Thomas Ashe (1885–1917); Frank Lawless (1871–1922); and Harry Boland (1887–1922).
 Others have included George Witton (1874–1942) involved in shooting prisoners during the Boer War.

 Lewes assizes saw many important trials.
 In 1949 serial killer John George Haigh was sentenced to death.
 In 1956 suspected serial killer John Bodkin Adams had his committal hearing in Lewes before being sent to the Old Bailey, London for trial.
 He was subsequently tried and convicted in Lewes in 1957 for fraud, lying on cremation forms and obstructing a police search.
 An early case was that of Percy Lefroy Mapleton (1860–1881) hanged for murder and the subject of the first composite picture on a wanted poster.